J.D., University of San Francisco, 2002

 “I have always been a people person and employment law is about people and relationships.
 Each case involves the interweaving relationships of a cast of characters.
 Employment cases also often involve people facing situations they have never encountered.
 I appreciate guiding individuals through an unknown process and working with them to reach a resolution, be it through settlement, dismissal or verdict.”

-Rachel Pusey is a Partner at Villarreal Hutner PC.
+Rachel Pusey is the Managing Partner of Villarreal Hutner PC.
 Rachel has extensive experience representing employers at all stages of litigation in state and federal court.
 In addition to state and federal lawsuits, arbitrations, and grievances, she regularly handles claims involving the NLRB, DOL, DIR/DLSE, EEOC, DFEH, and other administrative agencies.
 She also represents employers in pre-litigation matters.
 Rachel works with employers in a wide range of disciplines including venture capital, technology, nonprofit, public entity, banking, security, retirement communities, hospitals, restaurants, grocery stores and wineries.

 Rachel is experienced in handling an array of employment-related claims, including employment discrimination, harassment, retaliation, disability accommodation, family medical leaves, whistleblower /wrongful discharge, breach of contract, intentional infliction of emotional distress, invasion of privacy, assault and battery, fraud, and Labor Code claims.
 She has litigated cases brought under the Fair Employment and Housing Act, Title VII, Americans with Disabilities Act, Age Discrimination in Employment Act, Family Medical Leave Act, California Family Rights Act, and wage and hour laws.
 Rachel has resolved hundreds of disputes through administrative hearings, one-on-one negotiation, settlement conferences, mediation and dispositive motions.